 • Met - Every employee assigned to the food service program has received at least 20 contact hours of training every 36 months after the initial training (18 months) is completed.

 Important Factor III Program Support

-Materials necessary for auditing the Important Factor III
+Materials Necessary for Auditing Important Factor III

 - The total number of full time employees (FTE) assigned to the food service program. - The total number of licensed food service establishments.